yyosefi/node-docker/README.md

 When a version is pushed to GitHub -> Travis-CI runs:
 - Test
-- Package as a Docker container and push to DockerHub,
+- Package as a Docker Image and push to Elastic Beanstalk
-- AWS pulls package from DockerHub and deploys to a Elastic Beanstalk environment.

 Below are the instructions for running the whole process: